Kornvalles/NeuronsInc-Frontend-challenges/README.md

 # Neurons Inc. Frontend Challenges

-Kør med `yarn install && yarn start`
+Run with: `yarn install && yarn start`

+* If I had more time I would have implemented the login feature and some unit testing for that.